Khadijat15/KhadijatExcel/README.md

 This project is an interactive Sales Dashboard built using Microsoft Excel.
 It helps visualize and analyze sales data for decision making
 The dashboard provides a clear view of:
 - Sales by outlet and location
-- Top selling items by Outlrt type
+- Top selling items by Outlet type
 - Sales by individual outlet
 - Sales Share by outlet size
 - Top items categories